VictoriaMetrics/VictoriaMetrics/README.md

   if background merge cannot be initiated due to free disk space shortage.
 The value shows the number of per-month partitions, which would start background merge if they had more free disk space.

-* It is recommended inspecting logs during troubleshooting, since they may contain useful information.

 * VictoriaMetrics buffers incoming data in memory for up to a few seconds before flushing it to persistent storage.
   This may lead to the following "issues":
   * Data becomes available for querying in a few seconds after inserting.
 It is possible to flush in-memory buffers to persistent storage